-A total of five farm workers are employed in livestock rearing labour within the three potentially impacted land parcels held by the PAPs O-23, O-24, and O-25.
+A total of two farm workers are employed in livestock rearing labour within the potentially impacted land parcel held by PAP O-10.
 The workers currently hold formal, open-ended labour agreements with the landholder.

-The workers engage in farm work between March and October, earning an average monthly of UZS 3,000,000.
+The workers engage in farm work all year round, earning a monthly wage of UZS 3,000,000.
 Related labour involves grazing, watering, fodder purchase and storage, marketing of livestock, and other maintenance services including veterinary arrangements.